JMc-GH/JMc-GH.github.io/_posts/2022-07-30-making-a-bug-bounty-scanner.md

 title: "Making a Bug Bounty Scanner"
 date: 2022-07-30
 categories:
-    - Tech
+    - Ethics
 tags:
     - carbon-arc
+    - Security
+    - Software
-    - bug-bounty
+    - Systems
-draft: true
 ---

 I'm going to a make an application to can for bugs on the internet.